andrewshell/blog-asdo-11ty/content/essays/radar-under-the-hood.md

 ## What Next?

-If you're interested in watching me demo Radar, you can watch my video [FutureProof Your Code](/futureproof-your-code/) where I talk about Clean Architecture and how to use Radar.
+If you're interested in watching me demo Radar, you can watch my video [FutureProof Your Code](/essays/futureproof-your-code/) where I talk about Clean Architecture and how to use Radar.

-I'm also very interested in hearing from you.
-I will be creating new content over the coming weeks and I want to customize the content for YOU and help you overcome any obstacles you might be experiencing.
-[Send me a message!](/contact/)